You Don't Know Me (Armand van Helden song)

 "You Don't Know Me" (originally titled "U Don't Know Me") is a song by American record producer Armand van Helden featuring vocals from American singer Duane Harden.
-It was released on January 25, 1999 by labels Armed and FFRR, as the lead single from his third studio album, 2 Future 4 U (1998).
+It was released on January 25, 1999, as the lead single from Helden's third studio album, 2 Future 4 U (1998).
 The creation of the song came about when Helden created a looping track composed of several music samples and left Harden to write and record the lyrics alone.

-The song peaked at number two on the US Billboard Hot Dance Music/Club Play chart and reached number one on the UK Singles Chart in February 1999.
-"You Don't Know Me" additionally reached the top 10 in France, Greece, and Italy, and topped the Canadian RPM Dance chart.
+The song peaked at number two on the US Billboard Dance Club Play chart and reached number one on the UK Singles Chart in February 1999.
+"You Don't Know Me" additionally reached the top 10 in France, Greece, and Italy and topped the Canadian RPM Dance chart.

 Background

 In a 2023 interview, vocalist Duane Harden explained that he was working as a computer engineer at UPS in New York when he was first approached to collaborate with Armand van Helden.
 Harden recalled that van Helden played him several loops, and he was immediately drawn to the string sample from Carrie Lucas’s “Dance with You.”
 Van Helden gave Harden strict instructions that the lyrics should not focus on romance, which shaped the conversational, confrontational tone of the finished vocal.
 Harden wrote the lyrics in roughly fifteen minutes late at night, before recording them directly over the instrumental track that van Helden had left for him.